anjackson/codex/content/stories/the-analogue-repository/index.md

 &nbsp;&nbsp;&nbsp;&nbsp;_"Oh, excellent!
 Lead on!"_

 &nbsp;&nbsp;&nbsp;&nbsp;_"Of course, I can't call it Trusted *just* yet.
 Not officially.
-The auditors where only here last month."_
+The auditors were only here last month."_

 My host walked ahead, stopping at a small control panel embedded in the wall next to a featureless metallic door.

 &nbsp;&nbsp;&nbsp;&nbsp;_"Just a minute, it takes a while to log into the door security system."_

 The whole wall gleamed.
 The backlit buttons shone.
 The contrast with the rather shabby state of the surrounding buildings was stark, but then everyone is investing in analogue repositories these days.
-The

 At last, the door slides aside, slowly and smoothly, making a faint 'aaah' sound.
 As we walk in, automated lights start to flick on around us.
 Slowly at first, then rushing outward until the whole space is lit.